DAsh365/SVG-Artisan/README.md

     - Select a shape from the available options: circle, square, triangle.
     - Enter the shape color (keyword or hexadecimal).

-4. After providing input, the application will generate an SVG file named `logo.svg` in the `output` folder.
+4. After providing input, the application will generate an SVG file named `logo.svg` in the current working directory.

 ## Demo Video